GershonR/TheElement/RETROSPECTIVE.md

 ### What did not go well:
 Estimation of tickets was difficult, we did not consider the minor details of implementation, and thus our issues were off the actual time that an issue requires.

-Time management and accountability could improve, issues should be started earlier rather than later, and members should of kept each other in check.
+Time management and accountability could improve, issues should be started earlier rather than later, and members should of kept each other in check, to ensure they are working on their issues, and not spending alot of time trying to debug code.

 Some issues pulling from master, some code that had bugs was merged in, code should of been more thoroughly checked before being merged into master.